Tafenoquine

 Tafenoquine, sold under the brand name Krintafel among others, is a medication used to prevent and to treat malaria.
 With respect to acute malaria, it is used together with other medications to prevent relapse by Plasmodium vivax.
 It may be used to prevent all types of malaria.
 It is taken by mouth.

 Common side effects include vomiting, headache, and dizziness.
 Other side effects may include methemoglobinemia, trouble sleeping, and anaphylaxis.
 In people with G6PD deficiency, red blood cell breakdown may occur.
 Use in pregnancy is not recommended.
 Tafenoquine is in the 8-aminoquinoline family of medications.
-How it works is unclear but it is effective both in the liver and bloodstream.
+The mechanism of action is unclear but it is effective both in the liver and bloodstream.
 A possible mechanism of action and other novel perspectives have been published.

 Tafenoquine was approved for medical use in Australia and in the United States in 2018.
 Tafenoquine is related to primaquine.

 Medical use

 Prevention

 Tafenoquine may be used to prevent all types of malaria.
 For this use 200 mg 3 days before travel then 200 mg per week until one week after travel is recommended.